 I love podcasts; I love them for long drives, for while I'm doing housework, for when I'm resizing a large batch of images or other mundane work on the computer, for when I'm not feeling motivated to get outside to run, for all those in-between travel times on the subway, bus or train, when I can't read due to motion sickness issues (gah!).
 I tend toward well-produced, almost magazine-like podcasts made up of various contributors with fiction and nonfiction combined and minimal talk-radio-like chit-chat, though of course, some of these break those rules.

-is the podcast from the staff of The Believer, so you have to be into that publication's take on the world in general, which includes a bit of an oddball perspective on almost everything, but also plenty of really interesting nonfiction coverage of the strange and interesting, which is my favorite bit (you can listen online here
+The Organist is the podcast from the staff of The Believer, so you have to be into that publication's take on the world in general, which includes a bit of an oddball perspective on almost everything, but also plenty of really interesting nonfiction coverage of the strange and interesting, which is my favorite bit (you can listen online here).

 Related on MNN:

 The opinions expressed by MNN Bloggers and those providing comments are theirs alone, and do not reflect the opinions of MNN.com.
 While we have reviewed their content to make sure it complies with our Terms and Conditions, MNN is not responsible for the accuracy of any of their information.